-When I first set up the Behringer X32, one of my first thoughts was, “What the heck is a matrix?”.
+When first introduced to digital mixing, one of my first thoughts was, “What the heck is a matrix?”.
 Coming from a simple analog setup, the only Matrix I knew of was a movie released in 1999.

-Laugh as you may, but I would venture to say that matrix mixes are misunderstood and underused in most churches.
-Good news is, once you know their application, matrix mixes are easy to understand.
+I would venture to say that matrix mixes are misused in most churches.
+But, once you know when to use them, matrix mixes are easy to understand.

 What is an audio matrix?